Left Ventricular Outflow Tract Obstruction: Should Cardiac Screening Be Offered to First Degree Relatives?

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Valvular Heart Disease, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Valvular Heart Disease, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound

 Keywords: Risk, Heart Defects, Congenital, Ventricular Outflow Obstruction, Mitral Valve Stenosis, Hypoplastic Left Heart Syndrome, Heart Valve Diseases, Heart Ventricles, United States, Echocardiography